COVID-19 : RESTRICTIONS REGARDING FUNERAL ATTENDANCE

-As a public authority the Council is required to implement government legislation, regulations and guidance in all respects, including that applying to the COVID-19 Cornonavirus Pandemic.
-To that end, it has been necessary for the Burial Authority to restrict public access to the cemetery, except for funerals, for the duration of the coronavirus emergency.
+As a public authority the Council is required to implement Government legislation, regulations and guidance in all respects, including that applying to the COVID-19 pandemic emergency.

-In further compliance with government requirements regarding limitations on public assemblies as applied to funerals, where the public are attending a funeral it must be limited to members of the immediate family of the deceased, and in any event no more than four persons.
-As applied to this requirement, “immediate family” is defined as a spouse or domestic partner, parent, child, sibling, and legal guardian, with the relationship of “step -” being included as applicable.
+2. As applied to the requirement stated in Point 1, “immediate family” is defined as a spouse or domestic partner, parent, child, sibling, and legal guardian, with the relationship of “step -” being included as applicable.

-This has been a very difficult decision to make, and the Council apologises for any distress or inconvenience that these restrictions might cause.
-However, our primary concern must remain protecting the health and safety of the people attending, and working in, the cemetery, and helping to prevent the spread of COVID-19 to safeguard the lives of the community and, in particular, the NHS workers who treat and care for those suffering from serious coronavirus infections.
+The Council apologises for any distress or inconvenience that these restrictions might cause.
+However, its primary concern must remain protecting the health and safety of the people attending, and working in, the cemetery, and helping to prevent the spread of COVID-19 to safeguard the lives of the community and, in particular, the NHS workers who treat and care for those suffering from serious coronavirus infections.

-The situation is being kept under review but, for the immediate future, the Council has no option other than to restrict public access to the burial ground while the COVID-19 pandemic emergency persists, or until such time as it receives definitive instructions from the relevant authorities that it should proceed differently.
+The situation is being kept under review, but for the immediate future the Council is required to restrict public access to the burial ground for funeral attendance while the COVID-19 pandemic emergency persists, or until such time as it receives definitive instructions from the relevant authorities that it should proceed differently.

-The Long Melford Burial Ground is located beside Holy Trinity Church, at the top of The Green, Long Melford.
-The site is owned and maintained by the Parish Council.
+Long Melford Cemetery is located beside the 15th Century Church of the Holy Trinity, at the top of Melford Green.
+The burial ground is owned and maintained by the Parish Council.